kaalam/kaalam.web.automation/develop/rfc2/services_apis.md

 Simply put, an API is a container. but does not permanently allocate data (it does just as long a request is being processed).
 Also, an API can parse requests and route them to the appropriate container.

 `Core` is the only object instantiated by the server's instantiation mechanism.
-The language (OpCodes), the compiler (Bop), the DataSpace and Fields to store the Snippets.
+The language (OpCodes), the compiler (Bop), the DataSpaces and Fields to store the Snippets.

 `Core` implements the `exec()` method.
 It inherits from `BaseAPI` which provides control over the containers in `jazz_elements`.